Tiny Thor: Development and release

 Tiny Thor was produced by Asylum Square, an independent development team of six.
-Studio founder Jochen Heizmann stated the game was inspired by an attempt to merge the visual style of the Commodore Amiga and Super NES, and create a platformer with modernised mechanics and designs.
+Studio founder Jochen Heizmann stated the game was inspired by an attempt to merge the visual style of the Amiga and Super NES, and create a platformer with modernised mechanics and designs.
 The game featured work by artist Henk Nieborg, who had worked on Spyro: A Hero's Tail, and composer Chris Hulsbeck, who had composed Star Wars: Rogue Squadron.
 Publisher Gameforge announced Tiny Thor in February 2023 as part of Indieforge, a partnership initiative with independent studios.
 The Windows version was released on 5 June 2023, distributed on Steam and GOG and the Epic Games Store, and the Nintendo Switch version on 3 August.

 Following release of the game on Windows, the game received an update alongside release of the Nintendo Switch version to introduce an "accessibility mode" to the game.
 Strictly Limited Games published a limited physical release of 4000 copies, titled Mjönir Edition, that included the game's soundtrack and the studio's previous title, Hammer Kid.

 Reception

-Tiny Thor received "generally favorable" reviews, according to review aggregator Metacritic.
+Tiny Thor received "generally favorable" reviews, according to review aggregator platform Metacritic.